sumanth2k1/sumanth2k1/README.md

 <h2 align="left">Hi 👋!
-My name is Sumanth Devadiga and I'm a Junior Software Developer with 1 year of experience, from [Your Location].</h2>
+My name is Sumanth Devadiga and I'm a Junior Software Developer with 1 year of experience, from Mumbai.</h2>

 ###